Barkhausen-Institut/hermespy/README.md

 ## Running the tests

-Tests are run by calling `pytest` in the root directory.
+Tests may be run by calling `pytest` in the root directory.
 They test for

 - type linting using [mypy](mypy.readthedocs.io/)
 - basic checks on pep8
 - unit tests.

-**Attention:** Since running the integrity tests might take more than an hour, we advise to run them separately.
-Simply call `python run_integrity_tests.py`.
-If you don't want to check on mypy and pep8 and only want to chceck if the unit tests pass, call `python run_unit_tests.py`.
-No tests cover the use case of quadriga.
+If only unit tests are to be executed, call `python run_unit_tests.py`.

+**Attention:** Due to current GIT LFS storage issues, integrity tests will be uploaded in the future.

 # Documentation